susanBuck/notes/04_PHP/09_Arrays.md

 ### Numeric keys
 So far, our arrays keys have been Strings.
-Instead of strings, you can also use integers.
+Instead of Strings, you can also use integers.
 Here's an example using square bracket notation:

 	$shopping_list[0] = 'Apples';
 	$shopping_list[1] = 'Oranges';